-What about strangers?
-Absolutely.
-Some examples: The person standing behind you in line at the grocery store who has 1-2 items and you have 20, let them go ahead of you.
+Acts of kindness and compassion help make everyones day better.
+Consider the person standing behind you in line at the grocery store who has 1-2 items and you have 20, let them go ahead of you.
 The homeless man you see on the street.
-I know, you don’t like to give money to “them” – How about buying that person a hot coffee on a cold day.
+You may be wary of giving them money, but you can buy them a hot drink on a cold day.
 The tired parent who comes onto the bus carrying bags and ushering their small child forward.
-Hey that kid can walk, all bets are off on getting a seat for them right?
 If you are physically able to, how about offering that exhausted parent your seat instead?
 Another option is to volunteer at an organization that needs help.
-Whether it is for a clause close to your heart, or to help out a local group.

 Valentines Day is symbolized by a heart.
 Why not open yours and rediscover all that you have to offer others, and maybe by doing so, you will find all that positive energy brings good things back to you.